jeeberhardt/unrolr/README.md

 1 .
 First, you have to install OpenCL:
 * MacOS: Good news, you don't have to install OpenCL, it works out-of-the-box.
 (Update: bad news, OpenCL is now depreciated in macOS 10.14.
 Thanks Apple.)
-* AMD:  You have to install the [AMD OpenCL™ 2.0 Driver](https://support.amd.com/en-us/kb-articles/Pages/OpenCL2-Driver.aspx).
+* AMD:  You have to install the [AMDGPU graphics stack](https://amdgpu-install.readthedocs.io/en/amd-18.30/index.html).
 * Nvidia: You have to install the [CUDA toolkit](https://developer.nvidia.com/cuda-downloads).
 * Intel: And of course it's working also on CPU just by installing this [runtime software package](https://software.intel.com/en-us/articles/opencl-drivers).
 Alternatively, the CPU-based OpenCL driver can be also installed through the package ```pocl``` (http://portablecl.org/) with the conda package manager.